gaolaowai/ElixirHTM/README.md

 1. Better format responses from http server.
 Current it's concatenating and clamping off output.
 2. ~~TM part of HTM.
 Just need to add bursting handler for handle_cast for columns to choose other columns connections at random.~~ --> DONE!
 3. Write some basic tests.
 That would be nice.
-4. Create some nicer abstractions.
+4. Create some nicer abstractions:

-..-such as ability to spawn multiple pools
+..* such as ability to spawn multiple pools.

-..-JSON-based API calls
+..* JSON-based API calls.

-..-better WebUI
+..* better WebUI.

-..-wxGUI for local operation
+..* wxGUI for local operation.

 Including native functions (where existing Erlang functions aren't speedy enough): http://blog.techdominator.com/article/using-cpp-elixir-nifs.html